 The 2021 International e-Assessment Conference and Awards

-In 2021 we combined our International e-Assessment Conference and Awards presentation to deliver four online events in June.
+In 2021 we combined our International e-Assessment Conference and Awards presentation to deliver four online events.
 This inspiring programme brought together keynote presentations, panel discussions, Q&A sessions, 2021 Awards presentations and networking opportunities.

 Reflecting the truly International nature of the e-Assessment Association and Awards programme, industry experts considered four key topics in the area of e-Assessment:

 - The Future is Now

 - Celebrating the Champions of Change

 Event 1: The Future is Now